1 in 4 of us dreads a visit to the dentist, but there are ways to overcome your fear.

 - The first appointment will simply be a check-up so don’t worry that you’ll be launched into having a filling, the drill or a needle.
 See this first visit as your chance to get to know the dentist.

 - Bring a friend with you to your appointment.
 The dentist won’t mind if they accompany you throughout the check-up or treatment.

 - Agree a sign with the dentist to signal that you need a break and want them to stop.
 It can be as simple as pointing your finger, and will help you feel more in control.

 - If you think it will help, start gradually with a clean and polish then work up to more extensive treatment once you’ve built up trust and rapport with your dentist.

-- Take a personal stereo with you to listen to music during your visit.
+- Take some headphones with you to listen to music during your visit.
 It will help you relax.

 More information can be found on the NHS website (fear of the dentist help)